How to evaluate team performance and effectiveness?

 From the time I meet with a team until the time we achieve or come close enough to the understood goal to stop, this is something we wonder about.

-Few tasks have clear right and wrong answers.
-Even when teams have specific output, quality, and time frame measures that do not reflect upon effectiveness.
+Few tasks have clear right and wrong answers even when teams have a specific output, quality, and time frame measures that do not reflect effectiveness.

 3 dimensions of team effectiveness

 1. How well the team’s output meets the quality, quantity, and time frame of the people who receive, review or use that output

 When a team generates an unacceptable output to the client, that team is not effective – no matter how hard the team tried or their evaluation of the product.